z3bg/iris/README.md

 Future considerations
 ---------------------

-Use [Redland](http://librdf.org) triple storage and/or [HDT](http://www.rdfhdt.org) serialization?
-This would enable handling of all kinds of RDF documents (standard FOAF for example) and queries by SPARQL.
+Use [Trsst](http://www.trsst.com) for data propagation and storage?

 Use [Whanau DHT](http://pdos.csail.mit.edu/papers/whanau-nsdi10-abstract.html) instead of a flooding network?